mohan08p/java-debugging/IntelliJ-README.md

 ![](images/intellij_maven_setup.png)

-The `Maven Projects` window will open ont the right side.
+The `Maven Projects` window will open on the right side.
 Maven goals of `clean` and `install` need to be set to build the application.

 To set the `clean` goal, click on `Lifecycle` to display the tree of goals.
 Right click on `clean` and select `Create 'UserSignup [clean]'...`